crate/cloud-reference/docs/system-user.rst

 System user
 ===========

-This is the Reference article for the CrateDB *system* user for CrateDB Cloud customers.
+This is the reference article for the CrateDB *system* user for CrateDB Cloud customers.

 The system user is a database user called '*system*'.
 In CrateDB Cloud, the